 The course is housed in UF e-Learning in Canvas.
-This course is blended taught through a discussion and lecture format with online "Blended Learning" assignments.
+This course combination of lecture, seminar with guest lectures, and some online "Blended Learning" assignments.
 Your participation in the class is vital to its success.
 Be prepared and ready to participate in each class, if voluntary participation lags students will be called on randomly.